Overcome your anger and resentment.

 How to not react?
 Remember, it will never hurt the other person as much as it hurts you.

 How to lose the resentment?
 Keeping the thought in mind that, when you keep hold of that resentment, you’re allowing someone to live in your mind without paying any rent.
 Pattern interrupt and shift them straight back out of your headspace.

 There is nothing wrong with anger.
-It’s a human reaction when you’re provoked, served to actually protect you, when you react, however, you the feel shame for how you reacted, which lasts a lot longer than that temporary relief from reactions.
-Narcissists live with that inner shame on a daily basis, why they must project onto others, gain the reaction, blame them for reacting thus removing the shame from themselves, yet it’s only ever a temporary fix, why they continue the cycle of abuse and negativity, never learning, never growing, never healing.
+It’s a human reaction when you’re provoked, served actually to protect you when you react.
+However, you then feel shame for how you reacted, which lasts a lot longer than that temporary relief from reactions.
+Narcissists live with that inner shame on a daily basis, why they must project onto others, gain the reaction, blame them for reacting, thus removing the shame from themselves.
+Yet, it’s only ever a temporary fix, why they continue the cycle of abuse and negativity, never learning, never growing, never healing.

 Don’t feel guilty when you feel angry, just process that anger the right way.